guardian/frontend/README.md

 project and settings files which can be imported using the Import Existing Project options in Eclipse.

-To use in IntelliJ, use the `gen-idea` command from the.
-This will create IntelliJ project directories.
-The source tree can be opened directly as a project in IntelliJ.
+To use in IntelliJ, see https://github.com/mpeltonen/sbt-idea

 Further information on using the Play console is available [here][play2-console].